Breeds

 Number of eggs you can expect from Frizzle chickens:

 2. Cochin mix: 3 to 4 eggs per week.
-They are good egg layers, both bantams, and large fowl.
+They are good egg layers.
 But they can be pretty broody birds, and all broody chickens stop producing eggs when sitting.

 3. Polish mix: Up to 4 eggs per week.
 Polish chickens are rarely broody but significantly decrease egg production during winter months.